jitsi/jitsi-videobridge/doc/sfu.md

 While RTCP termination and bandwidth distribution are essential group conferencing features they are not desirable and they may degrade the quality of service in one-on-one calls.
-Unfortunately, there is no way to them at the moment, i.e. it is not possible to make the JVB behave as a translator [[RFC7667]], not even for one-on-one calls.
+Unfortunately, there is no way to disable these advanced features at the moment, i.e. it is not possible to make the JVB behave as a translator [[RFC7667]], not even for one-on-one calls.
 Due to this limitation it is recommended to use a TURN server [[TURN]] to relay one-to-one calls for optimal conferencing experience.

 [MCS]: https://www.w3.org/TR/mediacapture-streams
 [WEBRTC]: https://www.w3.org/TR/webrtc/